International Maritime Organization: History

 IMO held an emergency session of its council to deal with the need to readdress regulations pertaining to maritime pollution.
 In 1969, the IMO Assembly decided to host an international gathering in 1973 dedicated to this issue.
-The goal at hand was to develop an international agreement for controlling general environmental contamination by ships when out at sea.
-During the next few years IMO brought to the forefront a series of measures designed to prevent large ship accidents and to minimise their effects.
+The goal was to develop an international agreement for controlling general environmental contamination by ships when out at sea.
+During the next few years IMO brought to the forefront a series of measures designed to prevent large ship accidents and to minimize their effects.
 It also detailed how to deal with the environmental threat caused by routine ship duties such as the cleaning of oil cargo tanks or the disposal of engine room wastes.
 By tonnage, the aforementioned was a bigger problem than accidental pollution.
-The most significant development to come out of this conference was the International Convention for the Prevention of Pollution from Ships, 1973.
+The most significant development to come out of this conference was the International Convention for the Prevention of Pollution from Ships, 1973 (MARPOL).
 It covers not only accidental and operational oil pollution but also different types of pollution by chemicals, goods in packaged form, sewage, garbage and air pollution.
 The original MARPOL was signed on 17 February 1973, but did not come into force due to lack of ratifications.
 The current convention is a combination of 1973 Convention and the 1978 Protocol.
 It entered into force on 2 October 1983.
-As of May 2013, 152 states, representing 99.2 per cent of the world's shipping tonnage, are signatories to the MARPOL convention.
+As of January 2018, 156 states, representing 99.42 per cent of the world's shipping tonnage, are signatories to the MARPOL convention.

-As well as updates to MARPOL and SOLAS, the IMO facilitated several updated international maritime conventions in the mid to late 20th century, including the International Convention on Load Lines in 1966 (replacing an earlier 1930 Convention), the International Regulations for Preventing Collisions at Sea in 1972 (also replacing an earlier set of rules) and the STCW Convention in 1978.
-In 1975, the assembly of the IMO decided that future conventions of the International Convention for the Safety of Life at Sea (SOLAS) and other IMO instruments should use SI units only.
-As such, sea transportation is one of few industrial areas that still commonly uses non-metric units such as the nautical mile (nmi) for distance and knots (kn) for speed or velocity.
+As well as updates to MARPOL and SOLAS, the IMO facilitated several updated international maritime conventions, including the International Convention on Load Lines in 1966 (replacing an earlier 1930 Convention), the International Regulations for Preventing Collisions at Sea in 1972 (also replacing an earlier set of rules) and the STCW Convention in 1978.
+In 1975, the assembly of the IMO decided that future conventions of the International Convention for the Safety of Life at Sea (SOLAS) and other IMO instruments should use SI units.
+Sea transportation is one of few industrial areas that still commonly uses non-metric units such as the nautical mile (nmi) for distance and knots (kn) for speed or velocity.